HonkingGoose/git-gosling/docs/git_sandbox/editing_a_file_on_github.md

 ## Opening a pull request

-After you've clicked on the button **Propose changes** a new screen opens.
+After you've selected the button **Propose changes** a new screen opens.
 This is the **Open a pull request** interface.

 The commit message title is also the Pull Request title.